-An FBI note explains that "Ahmed Yasin" is Sheikh Ahmad Yassin, the spiritual leader of HAMAS."22 o As Omar Ahmed suggests, CAIR has an active lobbying effort in Washington, representatives from the White House, the State Department,23 Congress and the FBI.24 In 1997, CAIR Executive Director Nihad Awad was appointed to
+An FBI note explains that "Ahmed Yasin" is Sheikh Ahmad Yassin, the spiritual leader of HAMAS."22 o As Omar Ahmed suggests, CAIR has an active lobbying effort in Washington, D.C. and across the country.
+CAIR officials frequently meet with representatives from the White House, the State Department,23 Congress and the FBI.24 In 1997, CAIR Executive Director Nihad Awad was appointed to 18 Holy Land Foundation for Relief and Development vs. John Ashcroft in his official capacity as Attorney